Paris restaurants turn food scraps into biogas

 Specialists say France is way behind countries like Germany, Austria, Denmark, Belgium and the Netherlands, which have various systems of mandatory organic waste collection for households as well as restaurants.

-Last year, some 100 New York restaurants signed up for a pilot composting program and former mayor Michael Bloomberg had announced plans to collect organic waste from households.
+Last year, some 100 New York restaurants signed up for a pilot composting programme and former mayor Michael Bloomberg had announced plans to collect organic waste from households.

-Ademe specialist Philippe Thauvin said collection costs are estimated at about 200 euros per ton, with another 60-80 euros/ton for methanization.
+Ademe specialist Philippe Thauvin said collection costs are estimated at about 200 euros per tonne, with another 60-80 euros/tonne for methanisation.

-"This is the first operation of significant size in France in this area," he said, adding that France is well behind northern neighbors when it comes to methanization.
+"This is the first operation of significant size in France in this area," he said, adding that France is well behind northern neighbours when it comes to methanisation.

 Synhorcat president Didier Chenet said that once the Paris pilot has finetuned logistics, it will roll out the initiative in other French cities.